Call us today:

-Plate flanges are made by cutting from a flat steel plate, usually carbon steel or stainless steel.
-After that, they are machined to precise dimensions, including the bolt holes and the center bore.
-Unlike forged flanges, which are shaped under high pressure, these flanges begin simply as a flat piece of metal.
-They are commonly welded to pipe and are widely used where a standardized, economical flanged connection is needed.
-In practice, the term most often refers to plate-style slip-on (ring-type) flanges and blind flanges used in waterworks and general industrial piping.
+Plate flanges are fabricated by cutting profiles from flat carbon or stainless steel ASTM specified plate.
+Subsequently, they are machined to precise specifications, including bolt hole patterns and center bores.
+While forged flanges are shaped under high pressure or force from round or square billets, plate flanges are cut from flat stock (commonly ASTM A36 for carbon steel or ASTM A240 for stainless steel).
+The finished flanges are typically welded to piping systems where a standardized, economical flanged connection is needed.
+In practice, the term “plate” most often refers to plate-style slip-on (ring-type) and blind flanges used in waterworks and general industrial applications.

 Standards Used For Plate Flanges